journeymonitor/control/README.md

 ## Setting up a development environment

-### Using Vagrant (recommended)
+### Using Docker (recommended)

-Set up a development VM as described [in this document](https://github.com/journeymonitor/infra/blob/master/README.md#setting-up-a-development-environment).
+Set up a development environment as described [in this document](https://github.com/journeymonitor/infra/blob/master/README.md#setting-up-a-development-environment).

 Afterwards, follow these steps:

-- SSH into the development VM by running `vagrant ssh` from the *infra* folder
+- From `infra/docker`, run `docker-compose exec journeymonitor-control bash`
 - `cd /opt/journeymonitor/control`

-- `make dependencies`
+Enjoy.
+Consider running most command via `sudo -u www-data`, because `www-data` is the owner of all files in /opt/journeymonitor/control and the owner of the nginx and php-fpm processes.

+Example:
-- `make migrations`
+- `cd /opt/journeymonitor/control/php`

-You can now access the application at http://192.168.59.99/.
-Run the tests via `make tests`.
+- `sudo -u www-data make test`

 ### Mac OS X

-We do not officially support installing and running this application on Mac OS X environments, but the following might be helpful if you want to give it a try.
+We do not officially support installing and running this application on Mac OS X environments (outside of Docker), but the following might be helpful if you want to give it a try.

 Assumes that you have Make, PHP 5.5, Git, Bower, and Composer installed.

     git clone git@github.com:journeymonitor/control.git
-    cd control
+    cd control/php
     make dependencies
     make migrations
     make assets